 Minocycline has few side effects other than some gastrointestinal effects such as nausea and vomiting.
 To minimize GI effects, Minocycline should be taken with food.
 This medication may be given to dogs and cats with renal insufficiency.
-Talk to your veterinarian about drug interactions Minocycline may have with other medications your pet is taking.
+Talk to your pet's veterinarian about drug interactions Minocycline may have with other medications your pet is taking.

 You can find a human-labeled package insert which provides more detailed information on Minocycline's indications, forms of administration, and side effects along with other clinical information by following the link below.